Where Can I Find Free Online Phlebotomy Courses?

 What Materials Are Included?

-This course provides a multiple-choice quiz with seven questions and answers.
+This course provides a multiple-choice quiz with nine questions and answers.
 You can also view a three-minute video on arterial puncture.

 Tubes is a course offered by the Medical Laboratory Technology Program at Austin Community College (ACC).
 This free course teaches aspiring phlebotomists how to correctly identify blood specimen tubes based on the colors of their tops.

 The college also offers an age-specific care and phlebotomy course, presented in PowerPoint format.
 The course aims to provide information about phlebotomy skills and training for people interested in pursuing the field.

 When drawing blood, phlebotomists use several collection tubes that each contain a different additive which reacts with blood in a specific way.
 This course uses pictures of tube tops and corresponding written content to teach you how to identify tubes by their top colors.

 You will learn how to draw blood and fill specimen tubes in the correct order to avoid inaccurate results and prevent contamination.
 You will also learn the composition of each additive, how it interacts with blood and the names of different types of blood tests.

 This course covers skills that the Joint Commission for Accreditation of Healthcare Organizations (JCAHO) requires for providing phlebotomy care to patients in eight age groups.
 There are tips to help phlebotomy managers create study materials and practice questions for JCAHO's annual exam on age-specific treatment standards.
 The presentation also outlines steps for assessing and observing phlebotomy skills.